 - View the 2014 Summer Catalog (PDF, 1MB)

 - View Our Photo Galleries on Flickr

 - SIT Study Abroad Gear

 Previous college-level coursework and/or other significant preparation in environmental studies, ecology, biology, sociology, anthropology, international relations, or related fields, as assessed by SIT.

 The semester is divided into four highly integrated courses: Intensive Language Study in Kiswahili, Environmental Research Methods and Ethics, Wildlife Conservation and Political Ecology Seminar, and the Independent Study Project.

 The Wildlife Conservation and Political Ecology Seminar consists of two components: 1) Life and Culture and 2) Wildlife Conservation and Political Ecology.
 The Life and Culture component includes lectures on history, politics/economics, and current events.
-The Wildlife Conservation and Political Ecology lectures focus on wildlife ecology, conservation, environmental issues and national park management.
+The Wildlife Conservation and Political Ecology lectures focus on wildlife ecology, conservation, environmental issues, and national park management.
 During the Environmental Research Methods and Ethics course, students learn how to integrate both social science and ecological field techniques through anthropological and field ecology projects.
-These skills will then be applied during the Independent Study Project (ISP).
+These skills are then applied during the Independent Study Project (ISP).

 The following syllabi are either from a recent session of this program or for an upcoming session.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.